 Kid is King

-Thanks to TV, internet kids are exposed to brands from young age.
+Thanks to TV, internet kids are exposed to brands from a young age.
 The relationship between children and parents have changed in recent times especially due to nuclear families, both parents working.
 Earlier the kids could not talk to their father but now parents consult their children before buying.
 And kids are smart they have started using it for their advantage.

 A paper recently presented by Ritu Bhattacharyya and Sangita Kohli on target marketing to children at IIM Calcutta showed that most children from two-year-olds to adolescents used pester power to acquire a variety of products.The survey showed that